Download the all-new Republic app:

 Embarrassment for Pakistan

-Helping United States with its fervent wish to leave Afghanistan after nearly 18 years of war was widely seen as an opportunity to get back into Washington's good books after years of being accused of duplicity.
+Helping the United States with its fervent wish to leave Afghanistan after nearly 18 years of war was widely seen as an opportunity to get back into Washington's good books after years of being accused of duplicity.
 For a brief moment in July, it appeared to be working.
-President Donald Trump delighted Khan in Washington by declaring his willingness to mediate on Kashmir, over which India and Pakistan have fought two wars and countless skirmishes since end of British colonial rule in 1947.
-New Delhi repeated its position that Kashmir is a purely bilateral issue with Islamabad and dismissed possibility of foreign mediation, but still, Pakistan's star once again appeared on rise in Washington.
+President Donald Trump delighted Khan in Washington by declaring his willingness to mediate on Kashmir, over which India and Pakistan have fought two wars and countless skirmishes since the end of British colonial rule in 1947.
+New Delhi repeated its position that Kashmir is a purely bilateral issue with Islamabad and dismissed the possibility of foreign mediation, but still, Pakistan's star once again appeared on the rise in Washington.

 Advertisement